Quarterly: 1 Azure, a cross Or; 2 Vert, a saltire Or; 3 Vert, a bend sinister Or; 4 Azure, a fess Or. Motto: «Arithmeticus».

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Riddle, Between, Watercolor, Proper, Pointed and rounded, Arithmetic, Azure, BPAC II, Point downwards, Bend, Bend sinister, Bermejo Fernandez-Briceño, Francisco Jose, Boa, Overall, Bar, Horse, Charged, Five, Cross, Four, Outlined in sable, Two, Army and Navy, In saltire, Coat of arms, Mullet, Fess, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Semi-circular, Or, Pale, Argent, Without divisions, Hurt, torteau, pellet, pomme and golpe, Hurt, Pomme, Sable, Sinister, Vert, Riddle solution, Saltire, Freehand, Three and One.
+Riddle, Between, Proper, Pointed and rounded, Arithmetic, Armorial roll, Azure, BPAC II, Point downwards, Bend, Bend sinister, Bermejo Fernandez-Briceño, Francisco Jose, Boa, Overall, Five, Cross, Four, Outlined in sable, Motto (identification), Two, In saltire, Coat of arms, Schema, Mullet, Fess, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Semi-circular, Or, Pale, Argent, Without divisions, Surrounded, Hurt, torteau, pellet, pomme and golpe, Hurt, Pomme, Rough, Sable, Sinister, Vert, Riddle solution, Saltire, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,